marcopernpruner/eudi-wallet-it-docs/docs/en/defined-terms.rst

      -
    * - Accreditation Process
      - Process performed by the National Accreditation Body to accreditate CABs.
 As a result of the Accreditation Process, a NAB issues an accreditation certificate to a CAB.
-     - Currently, out of scope of the Trust Model requirements
+     -
    * - Certification Process
      - Process performed by Conformity Assessment Bodies to certify the Wallet Solution.
 The Certification Process aims to periodically assess technical Wallet Solutions (e.g. performing vulnerability assessment and risk analysis).
 As a result of the Certification Process a certification is provided to the Wallet Solution.
-[New]
-     - Currently, out of scope of the Trust Model requirements
+     -
    * - Notification Process
      - Process defining how information is transferred to the European Commission and the inclusion of an entity in the Trusted List.
      -
    * - Supervision Process
      - Process performed by a Supervisory Body to review and ensure proper functioning of the Wallet Provider and other relevant actors.
-     - Currently, out of scope of the Trust Model requirements
+     -
    * - Federation Authority
      - A public governance entity that issues guidelines and technical rules, and administers - directly or through its intermediary - Trusted Lists, services, and accreditation processes, the status of participants, and their eligibility evaluation.
 It also performs oversight functions.
      -
+   * - Critical Assets
+     - They are assets within or in relation to a Wallet Unit (for example cryptographic keys) of such importance that their incapacitation or destruction would have a very serious, debilitating effect on the ability to rely on the Wallet Unit.
+     - | Revised from Implementing Act.
+       | *Differences:* editorial.
-   * - Wallet Secure Cryptographic Application
+   * - Wallet Secure Cryptographic Application (WSCA)
-     - An application that manages critical assets utilizing the cryptographic functions provided by the Wallet Secure Cryptographic Device.
+     - An application that manages Critical Assets utilizing the cryptographic functions provided by the WSCD.
-     -
-   * - Wallet Instance
-     - The application installed and configured on a Wallet User’s device or environment, which is part of a Wallet Unit, and that the Wallet User uses to interact with the Wallet Unit.
-     -
-   * - Wallet Unit
-     - Unique configuration of a Wallet Solution that includes Wallet instances, Wallet Secure Cryptographic Applications, and Wallet Secure Cryptographic Devices provided by a Wallet Provider to an individual Wallet User.
-     -
+     - | The type of WSCAs depends on the type of WSCD.
+For example, it might be an eUICC or JavaCard applet for a local UICC or an external JavaCard-based smart card solution, while in a local Android hardware-backed Keystore solution, native trusted applications may function as the WSCA.
+       |
+       | Revised from Implementing Act.
+       | *Differences:* editorial.
    * - Wallet Unit Attestation
-     - Also known as Wallet Attestation or Wallet Instance Attestation, it is a data object issued by a Wallet Provider that describes the components of the Wallet Unit.
+     -  It is a data object issued by a Wallet Provider that describes the components of the Wallet Unit.
 It allows authentication and validation of those components, and is cryptographically bound to Wallet Secure Cryptographic Devices.
-     -
+     - *Alternative terms:* Wallet Attestation or Wallet Instance Attestation.
    * - Wallet Secure Cryptographic Device (WSCD)
+     - It is a tamper-resistant device that provides an environment that is linked to and used by the WSCA to protect Critical Assets and provide cryptographic functions for the secure execution of critical operations.
-     - Hardware-backed secure environment for creating, storing, and/or managing cryptographic keys and data.
-A WSCD MAY implement an association proof in different ways.
-This largely depends on the implementation of the WSCD for example: remote HSM, external smart card, internal UICC, internal native cryptographic hardware, such as the iOS Secure Enclave or the Android Hardware Backed Keystore or StrongBox
+     - | Example of WSCD type are: remote solutions (e.g., HSMs), local external solutions (e.g., smart cards), local device-integrated solutions (e.g., UICC or native cryptographic hardware, such as the iOS Secure Enclave, Android Hardware Backed Keystore or StrongBox), and hybrid solutions that combine two or more of these types.
-     -
+       |
+       | Aligned with Implementing Act.
-   * - Credential Status Attestation
+   * - Credential Status Assertion
-     - Verifiable Attestation proving that a related Digital Credential is not revoked.
+     - Signed document serving as proof of a Digital Credential's current validity status.
      -
    * - Device Integrity Service
      - A service provided by device manufacturers that verifies the integrity and authenticity of the app instance (Wallet Instance), as well as certifying the secure storage of private keys generated by the device within its dedicated hardware.
 It's important to note that the terminology used to describe this service varies among manufacturers.